Esper has seen no hard evidence for embassies’ threat claim

+As the administration struggled with its justification for the drone strike that killed Gen. Qassem Soleimani, Esper and other officials tried to refocus attention on voices of dissent in Iran.

-Esper said street protests in Tehran show that the Iranian people are hungry for a more accountable government.
+Esper said street protests in Tehran show the Iranian people are hungry for a more accountable government after leaders denied, then admitted shooting down a Ukrainian passenger plane.
+The plane was downed shortly after Iran launches strikes against US bases in Iraq in retaliation for Soleimani’s killing.

 “You can see the Iranian people are standing up and asserting their rights, their aspirations for a better government — a different regime,” Esper said.
 He appeared on two Sunday news shows while national security adviser, Robert O’Brien, was interviewed on three others — pressing the White House’s campaign to bring “maximum pressure” on Tehran to change its behavior.